Trails-Research-Group/.github/profile/README.md

 ## Released Mods

+Note: This is a general list of mods.
+We are not involved with all of these, so please direct any questions about the mods to their respective authors.
-If your mod is missing from this list, feel free to [file an issue](https://github.com/Trails-Research-Group/.github/issues)
+If your mod is missing from this list, feel free to [file an issue](https://github.com/Trails-Research-Group/.github/issues).

 ### Trails in the Sky (XSeed PC version)